daniel-isidro/hot_n_pop_song_machine/README.md

 If we were working for a **music company** competing with others for the rights of potentially successful songs, and the **cost of not predicting a hit song** was high, or worked for an **artist** planning to send tracks with traits of being hits to music companies for publishing, then we would choose the **first model** (XGB).

+Furthermore, we could use just one model and also fine tune the **threshold** of the prediction depending on business needs (now it's neutrally set up at 50%), so only positives with probability above 90% could be considered hot, for example.

 # Summary

 After all the previous analysis, as our final predictive model we chose the **XGBoost** model, with this characteristics: